 The lift opened, and the gathered Mages filed out in a hurry.

-Gwen was left alone with Richard, the moon-eyed Mayuree, and a wary-looking Proctor.
+Gwen was left alone with Richard, the moon-eyed Mayuree, the ice girl, and a wary-looking Proctor.

 "Please refrain from harming or eating any of your fellow students," the Proctor stated wryly.
 "There will be stiff penalties and even prison time if you do."

-“I should think so!”
-The Proctor gave her a strange, sideways glance before leaving their presence.
+"I should think so!"
+The Proctor gave her a stern, sideways glance before leaving their presence.

 Gwen bit her lower lip as Richard sauntered out, mightily pleased with his ability to connect Gwen with the people around her.

-The others now actively avoided her, averting her questions and refusing to look her in the eye.
-Only the Mayuree girl stuck on like an odour, waiting on her every word.
+The others now actively avoided her, averting her questions and refusing to look her in the eye, with only the Mayuree girl stuck to her like an odour, waiting on her every word.

-Defeated, Gwen resolved to stare at the ceiling, too upset to strike up a conversation with Richard.
-Her companion sat by himself in the corner, cool as a cucumber, utterly aloof in his meditations, making contact with no anyone, comfortable in his skin.
+Defeated, Gwen tried to divert the conversation to Richard.
+However, her companion sat by himself in the corner, cool as a cucumber, utterly aloof in his meditations, making contact with no anyone, comfortable in his skin.

-She could feel Ariel’s playful empathy demanding to be released so it could bolt up and down the long corridor from which they came.
-There was also that ambient craving that emanated from Caliban, now more pronounced than ever, a pang of hunger that Gwen knew no mortal food could ever satiate.
+Within her Pocket Dimensions, she could feel Ariel's playful empathy demanding to be released so it could bolt up and down the long corridor.
+There was also that ambient craving emanated from Caliban, now more pronounced than ever, a pang of hunger that Gwen knew no mortal food could ever satiate.

-What would happen if someone killed Caliban?
-Not merely banishing it, but destroying its very existence.
-She would lose him forever; she would lose a companion that had saved her on more than one occasion for all time to come.
+What would happen if someone killed Caliban—not merely banishing it, but destroying its very existence?
+She would lose Cali forever; she would lose a companion that had saved her on more than one occasion for all time to come.
 Gwen shuddered at the thought.
 That would be like losing a part of her, like a hand or an arm or leg.

 "Gwen Song!" the Proctor called out.

-The interview room's interior was as she had expected, almost cliched in its simplicity.
+The interview room's interior was almost cliched in its simplicity.
 Three Examiners occupied a long desk, each outfitted with a glass of water drawn from a jug.
-An unfolded stool was position in front of the table, backlit by a large horizontal window that looked out the Tower toward the Fudan courtyard.
+An unfolded stool was positioned in front of the table, backlit by a large horizontal window that looked out the Tower toward the Fudan courtyard.

 "Please sit, Ms Song."
 The Proctor left Gwen alone with the coven of sorcerous examiners.